 1. Victory gardens can be started for pennies.

 Seeds and soil cost just pennies and are really all you need to get a garden growing.
 Victory gardens don’t need to be fancy.
 Even just a handful of plants that you know you will use can cut your grocery bill.
 Tomatoes, peppers, and herbs are all a great choice.
+These veggies and herbs will produce food throughout the growing season and all can be grown either in the ground or in containers on a sunny patio.
+If you’ve got enough space, be sure to consider planting some starchy, calorie dense crops like potatoes or winter squash.

 3. You can preserve produce for all year use.